British watchdog to review Inmarsat's sale to private equity consortium

 Earlier this year Inmarsat was approached by a consortium which includes British-based Apax Partners, U.S.-based Warburg Pincus and the Canada Pension Plan Investment Board (CPPIB) with a cash bid valuing the business at $3.3 billion.

-The company has previously drawn interest from U.S. satellite group EchoStar Corp (SATS.O), which walked away from discussions last year after its bid was turned down.
+The company has previously drawn interest from U.S. satellite group EchoStar Corp, which walked away from discussions last year after its bid was turned down.

-Britain’s competition regulator has recently blocked merger attempts by supermarket chains Sainsbury (SBRY.L) and Walmart’s (WMT.N) Asda.
+Britain’s competition regulator has recently blocked merger attempts by supermarket chains Sainsbury and Walmart’s Asda.
+(Reporting by Pamela Barbaglia, editing by Louise Heavens)